-Microsoft says that it has no plans to create its own Windows Phone devicesAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft says that it has no plans to create its own Windows Phone devicesAlex Wagner - Editorial Director of News and Content

 Ever since Microsoft took the wraps off of its new Surface tablets earlier this month, there's been some speculation that the Redmond-based firm may be interesting to creating its own Windows Phone devices as well.
 It doesn't appear that Microsoft has any such plans, though, as an executive has told Information Week that the company doesn't have plans for own-brand Windows Phones.
 Greg Sullivan, senior marketing manager for Windows Phone, explained that Microsoft feels that it's got "a strong ecosystem of partners that we are very satisfied with."